avazahedi/jaco_deep_grasp/README.md

 * Live point cloud generation, segmentation, and filtering
 * YOLOv8 object detection to provide semantic labeling and segmentation parameters for the object to grasp

+For more information, see my corresponding [portfolio post](https://avazahedi.github.io/projects/01-jaco-deep-grasps).

 # Live Demo
 This is the live video along with the corresponding computer screencast showing YOLO object detection and visualization in Rviz.